 Rights of Patients:

-- To be afforded with impartial access to treatment regardless of race, creed, sex, national origin, handicap condition, or age and to be treated with respect and dignity at all times.
+- To be afforded with impartial access to treatment regardless of race, creed, sex, sexual orientation, gender identity or expression, national origin, handicap condition, or age and to be treated with respect and dignity at all times.

 - To refuse to talk with or see anyone not directly involved in the patient’s care or treatment.

 - To wear appropriate personal clothing and/or religious symbols, as long as such clothing and/or symbols do not interfere with treatment or diagnostic procedures.

 - To be interviewed and examined in privacy and to have someone of the patient’s own gender present if requested.